How do I make my medical decisions clear for my doctor or family?

 Advance Directives and Living Wills also outline your choices and objectives in the event of a terminal illness or other end-of-life situation.
 These are good documents to have in place at any time, but they are vital when going into surgery.

-A Durable Power of Attorney for Finances gives someone the right to handle your financial and real estate affairs if you cannot make decisions for yourself because you are in a coma or otherwise incapacitated.
+If you own your own business, have investment accounts, or significant assets, like a home, it can be smart to appoint someone to make important and necessary financial decisions on your behalf if something goes wrong.
+A Durable Power of Attorney for finances gives someone the right to handle your financial and real estate affairs if you cannot make decisions for yourself because you are in a coma or otherwise incapacitated.
 This can be the same person who receives your Healthcare Power of Attorney, but it does not have to be.
-Choose someone who can make sound financial decisions and who you can trust with your finances and financial information.
+Depending on your own unique circumstances, you may want to choose someone else to handle your financial affairs.

-A Living Trust can deliver your assets to your beneficiaries more quickly.
-When you have a Living Trust, your estate will not go through probate.
-Instead, your assets are part of the trust, and the trust can pass them along to your beneficiaries when you die.
+Other estate planning tools can also be smart to consider.
+For example, a Living Trust can deliver your assets to your beneficiaries more quickly.
+When you have a Living Trust, after you pass, your estate will not go through probate.
+Instead, your assets are part of the trust, and the trust can pass them along to your beneficiaries.
 While this might sound complicated, it’s actually a fairly simple process as long as you have the right documentation in place.

 Before your surgery, take the time to get legal help and ensure that your wishes are documented and your loved ones are protected.
-If you have further questions about protecting your assets, rights, and beneficiaries before an upcoming surgery or if you need help with any of these estate planning documents, talk to a Rocket Lawyer On Call® attorney for expert legal advice.
+If you have more questions about protecting your assets, rights, and beneficiaries before an upcoming surgery or if you need help with your estate plan, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.